 Fly Greener Into PDX

 Getting around takes energy, and air travel is no exception.
 The Port of Portland has spent the past several years transforming Portland International Airport into a model of sustainability.
-Visitors in 2025 will see a main terminal completely redesigned into bright, open space sheltered by a curving latticework of wood.
-Extensive daylighting and a new ground-source heat-pump system will conserve energy.
+Visitors can now experience a main terminal completely redesigned into bright, open space sheltered by a curving latticework of wood.
+Extensive daylighting and a new ground-source heat-pump system conserve energy.
 “The goal is to use 50% less energy, even as we increase in size,” says Katie Meeker, communications consultant for the Port of Portland.
-The new LEED-certified rental-car center, which opened in 2021, relies on solar power and efficient design to reduce energy use.
+The new LEED-certified rental-car center relies on solar power and efficient design to reduce energy use.
 It was built with an emerging technology called CarbonCure concrete, which permanently traps carbon dioxide.

 Once you touch down, there are plenty of ways to reduce your own carbon footprint.
 You can purchase carbon offsets or direct-capture packages through your airline or a third-party service.
 Those with electric vehicles can take advantage of the expanded number of charging stations at Portland International Airport.
 If you don’t need to rent a car, the airport now has safer and more appealing routes for pedestrians and bikes.